Predjo/blockchain-ts-2.0/README.md

 ```
 POST /mine
 ```
 If there are pending transactions it starts the mining process to create a new block.
-When created the new block is added to chain and broadcasted to neighboring nodes.
+When created the new block is added to chain and broadcast to neighboring nodes.
 Else it returns 400.

 <br/>